-- 1. Objective 1 Title (e.g Conduct 5 Leadership Trainings to 35 States' technical staff by December 31st, 2022).
-Objectives state the desired outcomes of the project and are meant to be realistic targets or benchmarks that, if achieved, will resolve the need.
+- 1. Objective 1 Title (e.g., Conduct 5 Leadership Training to 35 States' technical staff by December 31st, 2022).
+Objectives state the project's desired outcomes and are meant to be realistic targets or benchmarks that, if achieved, will resolve the need.
 Refer to the TRACS Performance Matrix and related tools for the best practice format for each objective title.

-- 2. Select the Standard Strategy for this objective (pick one): A strategy is a high-level category that is used to define the type of work.
-Each Strategy has one or more standard objectives, a target date and one or more activity tags that further define the objective.
-For some activities, the system asks for the target species or target habitat type(s), real property and/or facilities information.
+- 2. Select the Standard Strategy for this objective (pick one): A strategy is a high-level category used to define the type of work.
+Each Strategy has one or more standard objectives, a target date, and one or more activity tags that further define the objective.
+For some activities, the system asks for the target species or target habitat type(s), real property, and/or facilities information.

 - D Coordination and Administration

 - Direct Habitat and Species Management

-- D Environmental Review
+- □ Environmental Review

-- □ Facilities/Areas Construction, Renovation or Acquisition
+- □ Facilities/Areas Construction, Renovation, or Acquisition

 - □ Facilities/Areas O&M

-- Outreach and Communications
+- D Outreach and Communications

 - □ Planning

-- Research, Survey, Data Collection and Analysis
+- D Research, Survey, Data Collection, and Analysis

 - □ Stakeholder Involvement

 - Technical Assistance

-- D Training and Education
+- □ Training and Education

-- 3. Select the Standard Objective by Strategy: Select a predefined Objective from the drop down list based on the strategy you selected.
+- 3. Select the Standard Objective by Strategy: Select a predefined Objective from the drop-down list based on your chosen strategy.

 - 4. Target Date: The target date is the deadline when you plan to complete this objective and must match the grant end date or be within the overall grant start and end dates.
 The target date usually matches the grant end date.

-- 5. Does this objective pertain to R3 (Recruitment, Retention and Reactivation)?
+- 5. Does this objective pertain to R3 (Recruitment, Retention, and Reactivation)?

-- □ Yes

-- D No
+- YesNo

-- 6. List activities with unit of measurement for tag 1 and list any tag 2s: Activity = An activity further defines the intent of the objective.
+- 6. List activities with a unit of measurement for tag one and list any tag 2s:

+Activity = An activity further defines the intent of the objective.
 For each standard objective, a user must select one or more activities.
-All objectives require selection of at least one activity tag 1 and the unit of measure is entered at this level.
+All objectives require selecting at least one activity tag 1, and the unit of measure is entered at this level.
 Some activities also require more specific information with an activity tag 2.
-For example, with the objective of "conduct training events", the activity tag 1 defines the type of training events as "hunter education".
-TRACS will also ask the user to further define what type(s) of hunter education, such as firearms hunting and/or archery hunting. - 7.
-Principal Investigator (if applicable) list full name, title (optional), phone number, email address and organization name: The Principal Investigator (PI) is the lead researcher for a research-based project, such as a field or laboratory study.
+For example, with the objective of "conduct training events," activity tag 1 defines the type of training events as "hunter education."
+TRACS will also ask the user to define further what type(s) of hunter education, such as firearms hunting and/or archery hunting.

+- 7. Principal Investigator (if applicable) list full name, title (optional), phone number, email address, and organization name: The Principal Investigator (PI) is the lead researcher for a research-based project, such as a field or laboratory study.
 Enter the search parameters by First and Last Name or Email Address or click Add Contact if needed. - 8.
-List Target Species and/or Habitat Types (if applicable): Some activities also have additional requirements such as such as identifying target species and habitat(s).
+List Target Species and/or Habitat Types (if applicable): Some activities have additional requirements, such as identifying target species and habitat(s).
 For more information on how to enter species and habitat(s), see "Course 5: Species and Habitat". - 9.
 Approach Narrative: The approach describes the specific methods necessary to accomplish the objective.
 The approach answers the question of "how" the objective will be accomplished by describing the actual work that will be done.
-This approach should include an adequate level of detail in order to demonstrate sound design, appropriate procedures, and accepted fish and wildlife conservation, 10 management, or research principles.
+This approach should include adequate detail to demonstrate sound design, appropriate procedures, and accepted fish and wildlife conservation, ten management or research principles.
 A separate approach is required for each objective in TRACS (and encompasses all activities within that objective).